IBMDeveloperUK/Python-Pandas-Workshop/README.md

 - Select the default runtime and click `Create Notebook`.
 -  The notebook will load.

-You are now ready to follow along with the workshop!
+You are now ready to follow along with the workshop in the notebook!